 Of course, you can always try a E.gunnii if you'd like to grow it in a small garden and keep it shorter; read our section on training and pruning - it responds really well to pruning as a shrub, and is an excellent choice for DIY cut foliage or a commercial foliage grower.

 We suggest looking for smaller growing Eucalyptus in our shop; there are lots of green Eucalyptus species as well as blue-grey but less E.gunnii-like Eucalyptus species to choose from that don't get too tall!

-New vigorous 3 litre 2nd year stock ready now
+New vigorous 3 litre and 5 litre 2nd year stock ready now

-12 litre single trunk trees ready, heavy duty stock with fat trunks
+12 litre and 20 litre single trunk trees ready, heavy duty stock with fat trunks

 100 litre multi-stem bush for instant effect

 At present, E gunnii is the most commonly grown species in the UK, but we are aiming to change this!
 An extremely hardy and versatile variety, which grows exceptionally tall, but can be grown as a specimen tree or a bushy shrub.
 Like most Eucalypts, as the plant matures the juvenile foliage is lost in favour of the elongated adult leaves, so keep it pruned if you want to maintain those lovely round leaves for flower arranging, a more manageable tree or bushy garden shrub.